 In the last 14 days, they have had contact with someone with a confirmed case of COVID-19, under investigation for COVID-19, or is ill with a respiratory illness including a fever.

-They restrict their visit to the patient room only, and they keep their visit as brief as possible.
+They restrict their visit to the patient room and marked areas only, and they keep their visit as brief as possible.

 Visitors must pass a body temperature test.

 An exception to our restrictions on infected or possibly-infected visitors can be made at end of life (patient is actively dying).
 This is contingent on having available PPE to give to the visitor.